Dental insurance made easy at Tend

 We're here to help you navigate your coverage

-At Tend, we believe that part of a positive dental experience is understanding fees and insurance clearly.
-Here's how we make insurance simple.
+At Tend, we believe that part of a positive dental experience is understanding fees and insurance.
+Here is how we help make insurance easier to navigate.

-- We accept most major dental insurance plans and will file your claims on your behalf.
+- We accept most major PPO dental insurance plans and will file your claims on your behalf if you're in-network.

 Dental insurance coverage

 We want to make accessing dental care easy.
-Our Tend Dental studios work with most major insurance carriers, and our team is here to help you navigate your benefits with confidence.
+Our Tend Dental studios work with most major dental insurance carriers, and our team is here to help you navigate your benefits.

 Our insurance carriers

-We are happy to accept most dental insurance plans, including (but not limited to):
+We are happy to accept most major PPO dental insurance plans, including (but not limited to):

 - Aetna